juliankim34/elstourneycontroller/README.md

 Now if only participants in tournaments could show up on time prepared...

 ## Building
-If for some reason you want to actually build this on your machine, this is what I used (Windows):
+If for some reason you want to actually build this on your machine, this is what I used/what you'll need (Windows):
 - Qt Creator 4.6.1
 - Qt 5.10.1 MSVC2017 64 bit
 - Microsoft Visual C++ Compiler 2015/2017
-- CMake
+- CMake/QMake

-I will add project (.pro/.pro.user) files at a later in addition with more complete instructions for building (low priority).
+I'm no expert on Qt Creator IDE but you should be able to open this project from the IDE with all the files, run qmake, and then build.